 All images and content are owned by Chez Nermine® and are copyright protected.
 Please do not use my images and/or recipes without prior permission.
 If you would like to republish a recipe, please rewrite it in your own words and link back to the recipe page on my site.
 Original recipes and creations of this site are intended for personal and home use.
 Commercial replication or media consumption are only allowed with a written consent and agreement with Chez Nermine owner.
 Otherwise it is considered a violation of intellectual property.
 Thank you for respecting and appreciating the amount of time and effort that goes into creating free, unique recipes that shake up people's diet.

 Lent is the optimal opportunity to unlock the potential of forgotten vegetables, those that never surfaced on our shopping list or made an appearance in our recipe book.
+Step out of your vegetable comfort zone with this recipe for Yuca Oven Fries.

 If you have been following my blog for some time, you probably know that the Coptic church that I belong to celebrates Easter on May 2nd.
 In other words, in my household, lent continues for another month, which gives plenty of time to attempt more vegan recipes.